oriaaana/lsr-enrichment-nanopore/README.md

 ## Data availability

-Raw POD5 files and basecalled/aligned reads are not included in this repository due to their size.
-[Add a link to your data repository — e.g.
+Raw POD5 files and basecalled/aligned reads are not included in this repository due to IP reasons
-ENA/SRA accession or Zenodo DOI — here.]